23W-GBAC/Shutter101/Automation.md

 Here is my example of using this script:

 I have 36 images in a folder.
 Not all of them are starred.
 We will check if how many are starred.
-If marked Rating should have a value other than 0.
+If starred, then the rating should have a value of 1.

 ![Photo1](/Shutter101/photos/ReadmeResources/Sample1.png)